UC MagazineUC MagazineUniversity of Cincinnati

 Billboard Magazine has called him "an immensely talented pianist, at home in a wide variety of musical settings."
 Roger Williams called him “one pianist who plays with his heart as well as his head.”
 And the Atlanta Constitution wrote, “"How one man can bring the rafters down in Symphony Hall as if a full orchestra were playing is a feat in itself.
 It's consummate musicianship.
 Electrifying!”

 Mac and his group have played more than 3,000 concerts in the U.S., Canada, South America, Europe and the Mideast, having appeared as many as 12 times on a single stage.
-He has teamed with Bill Cosby, Roberta Flack, Victor Borge, Louis Nye, the Fifth Dimension and Metropolitan Opera star Roberta Peters.
+He has teamed with Roberta Flack, Victor Borge, Louis Nye, the Fifth Dimension and Metropolitan Opera star Roberta Peters.

 Besides recording 22 albums and a motion picture soundtrack, he has become a producer, mounting productions on the music of Cole Porter, George Gershwin and Broadway shows.
 In 1995, he found The Hollywood Hills Orchestra, a 16-piece ensemble dedicated to the performance of great cinematic music.